-As can be seen in Figure 4.1, the majority of people in the MLM are located in the Nsikazi North and South WDC, with approximately 72% of the total population of the municipality residing in these two areas.
+As can be seen in Error!
+Reference source not found., the majority of people in the MLM are located in the Nsikazi North and South WDC, with approximately 72% of the total population of the municipality residing in these two areas.
 The WDCs with the lowest population are Elandshoek and Ngodwana, which are located to the west of Nelspruit.
-Approximately 33 000 people stay outside of WDCs, and have not been indicated in Figure 4.1.
+Approximately 33 000 people stay outside of WDCs, and have not been indicated in Error!
+Reference source not found. .